How National Grid’s SAP Implementation Damaged Their Company

 FERC also denied National Grid the ability to engage in short-term borrowing from banks due to the company’s inability to file FERC financial reports.
 The problems with the SAP FERC module should have been readily evident during testing, but Wipro never tested the module and none of the problems were discovered until after go-live.

 This lack of testing is prevalent in SAP consulting firms.
 SAP has many problems with its applications and various modules.
 However, there is a strong tendency in SAP consulting firms to “take SAP’s word for it” that something works.
-This claim is made against Wipro, but actually, SAP shares in the responsibility here for having such continual problems in so much of its software.
+This claim is made against Wipro, but actually, SAP shares the responsibility for having such continual problems in so much of its software.

 Claim #8: National Grid Had 321 Resources Contracted?